Oahu Surf 2

 All remarks highlight proximity to beaches, canal, shopping, and Waikiki amenities with no reference to a cemetery.
 Given the location and silence on this point, cemetery views can be safely ruled out.

-This is explicit evidence that fireworks can be viewed from the building.
-The remark directly ties the fireworks view to the rooftop pool, which satisfies the requirement that the view is from the building.
+This is explicit evidence that fireworks are visible from the building.
+The wording ties the view directly to the rooftop pool and confirms a true fireworks view from the property.

 No analysis available